dotnet/runtime/docs/design/features/native-hosting.md

 * If the `host_context_handle` represents the first initialized context in the process, these functions expose all properties from runtime configurations as well as those computed by the hosting layer components.
 These functions will allow modification of the properties via `hostfxr_set_runtime_property_value`.
 * If the `host_context_handle` represents any other context (so not the first one), these functions expose only properties from runtime configuration.
 These functions won't allow modification of the properties.

-It is possible to access runtime properties of the first initialized context in the process at any time (for reading only), by specifying `nullptr` as the `host_context_handle`.
+It is possible to access runtime properties of the first initialized context in the process at any time (for reading only), by specifying `NULL` as the `host_context_handle`.

 ``` C
 int hostfxr_get_runtime_property_value(